woocommerce/features/readme.txt

 * Adds basic WPML support.
 * Enhancements to the widget output.
 * Adds new arguments for controlling the HTML wrapping the features, as well as wrapping the title.
-* Adss support for the excerpt.
+* Ads support for the excerpt.

 = 1.1.0 =
 * Adds "URL" custom field.